fearandesire/saph-convert/README.md

 ## Contributors

-Please make sure to read the [Contributing Guide][contributing] before making a pull request.
+Please make sure to read this [Contributing Guide][contributing] before making a pull request.

 Thank you to all the people who already contributed to this project!